nicolasmelo1/PyQuery/README.md

 Look that the second join, correctly references to `form` table, so we don't need to set any join relation for this field.
 But on on the `form` field in `form_value` table actually referes to `dynamic_forms` and not `form`.

-Since your relations will probably never crash (only if you have the fame column name for a table and the same table) you are safe defining it directly in the connection.
+Since your relations will probably never crash (only if you have the same column name for a table and the same table) you are safe defining it directly in the connection.

 ### To clarify